 Does the Companion Pay Any Fees?

 Yes.
 Taxes, surcharges, and other miscellaneous charges are not waived.
 The limit, though, is $75.
-Personally, I’ve ever come close to paying that much.
+Personally, I’ve never come close to paying that much.

 Do I Have to Pay with a Delta Amex?

 No. And you shouldn’t.
-Delta Amex cards reward you only two SkyMiles per dollar spent on Delta.
+Delta Amex cards reward you only two or three SkyMiles per dollar spent on Delta (depending on which Delta Amex you hold).

 You can do way better than that.